 Class 2 Certificates: These are issued to the director/signatory authorities of the companies for the purpose of e-filing with the Registrar of Companies (ROC).
 Class 2 certificate is mandatory for individuals who have to sign manual documents while filing of returns with the ROC.

 Class 3 Certificates: These certificates are used in online participation/bidding in e-auctions and online tenders anywhere in India.
 The vendors who wish to participate in the online tenders must have a Class 3 digital signature certificate.

 Following are the requirements for Applying for Digital Signature Certificate

 1.Submission of DSC Application form duly filled in by the applicant

 Points to Remember

 - Digital signatures are issued for 1 or 2 years.
-After their validity has expired, they need to be issued again
+After their validity has expired, they need to be renewed

 - A person can have different DSCs – one for official purpose and the other DSC for personal purpose

 - Digitally signed documents are acceptable in legal courts as an evidence or proof